Ean-Warrick/mlua/README.md

 ## Why Use MLua
 Other machine learning libraries are either made private, lack features or have a steep learning curve.

-MLua is fully public and aims to be begineer friendly while maintaining advanced features.
+MLua is fully public and aims to be beginner friendly while maintaining advanced features.

 ### Advantages Of MLua
-- OOP: MLua is developed with object oriented progamming in mind, reducing code and simplyfying usage
+- OOP: MLua is developed with object oriented programming in mind, reducing code and simplyfying usage
 - Customizable: MLua networks accept a wide variety of parameters allowing developers flexibility with their networks
 - Expandable: Need something MLua doesn't have?
-Mlua is modular, making adding new classes and functionality easy
+Mlua is modular, making the process of adding new classes and functionality easy

 ## Usage
 ```luau